31 High-Demand Jobs in 2020 for Almost Every Type of Person

 Business and Administration Jobs That Are in High Demand

 Business-related skills are increasingly valued in a wide range of careers.
-In fact, one survey found that business was among the top three majors that employers are looking for.5 Advanced training is not always necessary: Some of the positions listed here don't even require a bachelor's degree.
+In fact, the CERI survey found that business was among the top three majors that employers are looking for.
+Advanced training is not always necessary: Some of the positions listed here don't even require a bachelor's degree.
 Jobs in demand in the business and administration sector include:

 As governments enact new financial laws and regulations, accountants will be increasingly needed to help companies comply with the new rules.
 Accountants document the financial operations of a business in order to help it run efficiently.
 They prepare financial statements, calculate taxes owed, and maintain accurate records.
 Becoming a Certified Public Accountant (CPA) can lead to more opportunities.